OMMzobe/OMMzobe/README.md

 ### **Electric Vehicle Charging Station Placement**
 #### Sep 2024 - Dec 2024

-As electric vehicles (EVs) become more popular, there’s a growing need for accessible charging infrastructure.
-Our project aimed to tackle this by identifying optimal locations for EV charging stations in Rwanda.
-We focused on balancing accessibility for users with the capabilities of the existing power grid, ensuring a sustainable approach to infrastructure development.

-Project Scope: The goal was to locate high-demand areas needing charging stations based on data like population density, building locations, road access, and power grid capacity.
-By combining this information, we could prioritize areas where new charging stations would serve the most users without overloading the grid.

-Data-Driven Insights: Using geospatial analysis with the H3 hexagonal grid system, we divided the region into small cells, which allowed for detailed demand mapping.
-By analyzing each cell’s proximity to transformers and population density, we identified locations that could support new stations sustainably.

-Technical Approach:
-- Geospatial Analysis: Mapped demand across cells for precise placement.
-- Distance & Capacity Analysis: Assessed transformer load capacity and calculated distances to nearby cells to find feasible, efficient locations.
-- Outcome & Impact: The project produced a strategic roadmap for EV station placement, optimizing station locations to meet current demand while supporting Rwanda’s shift toward eco-friendly transportation.
-By enabling convenient charging access, this project contributes to reducing emissions and promoting sustainable energy use.
+As electric vehicles (EVs) gain popularity, Rwanda faces the challenge of building accessible and sustainable charging infrastructure.
+Our project aimed to identify optimal locations for EV charging stations by balancing user accessibility with the power grid’s capacity.
+Using geospatial analysis with the H3 hexagonal grid system, we divided the region into cells to map demand based on population density, building locations, road access, and proximity to transformers.
+This approach allowed us to pinpoint high-demand areas while ensuring stations wouldn’t overload the grid.
+By assessing transformer capacity and distances between cells, we proposed feasible, efficient station locations.
+The result was a strategic roadmap for EV infrastructure, supporting Rwanda’s transition to greener transportation.
+This project not only enhances EV accessibility but also aligns with the country’s sustainable energy goals, reducing emissions and promoting eco-friendly development.
+It lays a strong foundation for Rwanda’s shift toward a cleaner and more connected future.

 Skills Demonstrated:
 - Machine Learning Modeling